 - If bourbon isn’t your preferred choice of liquor, consider using other brown liquors such as cognac, brandy, rum, or even a combination!

-- It’s really important that you don’t overheat the milk mixture or get it to the point of boiling as this will make your eggs scramble and you’ll need to start the recipe again from scratch.
+- It’s really important that you don’t overheat the milk mixture or bring it to the boiling point as this will make your eggs scramble and you’ll need to start the recipe again from scratch.

 - If you want extra foam and froth in your eggnog then you can whip egg whites into stiff peaks and gently fold them into the eggnog.